rycolab/website/content/authors/samuelk/_index.md

   url: "https://inf.ethz.ch"

 # Short bio (displayed in user profile at end of posts)
-bio: Samuel is a MA student at ETH
+bio: Samuel is a research assistant at Rycolab

 social:
 - icon: envelope